-After coming up with a topic (see my post here on coming up with one if you don’t yet), putting words on a page is an intimidating step.
+After coming up with a topic (,see our last post on coming up with one if you haven’t yet), putting words on a page is an intimidating step.
 Students with primarily academic writing experience sometimes default to the standard boring introduction, structured body paragraphs, and summary conclusion of an English or history essay, but creative writing requires a completely different approach, as well as an understanding of the different ways to structure an essay.

 Identifying Relevant Content

-You may have a very different list of academic and personal events related to your topic, but my list ended up looking like this:
+You may have a very different list of academic and personal events related to your topic, but this student in the case study created a list that ended up looking like this:

 You almost certainly won’t end up including all of them, but right now it’s just about brainstorming things you might want to talk about.

-For example, my favorite parts of eighth-grade biology were creating glowing cells by putting a gene into bacteria, seeing cells through a microscope, and learning about the evolutionary tree of life.
-What was most interesting to me, which I only later realized, was the relevance of the class to how I understood myself—as an organism made up of cells expressing genes evolved over billions of years.
-In my final common app essay, the paragraph about my burgeoning love of science in eighth grade looked like this:
+For example, the student mentioned above fleshed out the following anecdotes: “My favorite parts of eighth-grade biology were creating glowing cells by putting a gene into bacteria, seeing cells through a microscope, and learning about the evolutionary tree of life.
+What was most interesting to me, which I only later realized, was the relevance of the class to how I understood myself — as an organism made up of cells expressing genes that evolved over billions of years.
+In my final Common App essay, the paragraph about my burgeoning love of science in eighth grade looked like this: